 If necessary, the drone can also operate without visual contact with the pilot using the so-called BVLOS (Beyond Visual Line of Sight) procedure.
 This requires the connection to the drone to also be maintained without directly being able to see it.
 In the case of the Rega drone, this happens via the mobile radio network.

-The signals from the infrared and daylight cameras are categorised with the aid of a self-learning algorithm, which is being developed in collaboration with the ETH Zurich.
+The signals from the infrared camera and the camera with visual contact are categorised with the aid of a self-learning algorithm.
 The image areas in which, based on the pixel pattern, the algorithm "presumes" a person is located are relayed to the operator on the ground, who then examines this footage manually.